just214/svelte-custom-element/README.md

 ## About this template

 The Svelte compiler provides the option to compile to a custom element (web component).
-This allows you to use most of the niceties of Svelte to create production-ready custom elements.
+This allows you to use most of the niceties of Svelte to create your custom elements, which can be a nice alternative to the general class-based approach.

 This template is pre-configured with everything you need to start building a custom element out of the box, including [Jest](https://jestjs.io/) and [Svelte Testing Library](https://github.com/testing-library/svelte-testing-library) for testing your custom element.